 Entertainment/Attractions/Character Meet & Greets

-I ran the numbers and for a family of 4 to get season passes with meal plan and photo fun pass it would be slightly under $1,000.
+I ran the numbers and for a family of 4 to get season passes with a meal plan and photo fun pass it would be slightly under $1,000.
 (Even cheaper if you purchase season passes when they are running a special!)
-If you plan on going to the park more than 3 times in a year the season pass with meal plan and photo pass is worth it.
-To purchase tickets simply go to https://www.dutchwonderland.com/plan-a-visit/tickets-and-passes/
+If you plan on going to the park more than 3 times in a year the season pass with a meal plan and photo pass is worth it.
+To purchase tickets simply go HERE.

 But Wait!
 Don’t Forget My Ticket Discount!